 6. Donaghmore Round Tower

-At the site, visitors can see the remains of a church and the round tower, both of which has interesting carvings and sculptures.
+At the site, visitors can see the remains of a church and the round tower, both of which have interesting carvings and sculptures.

 7. Go back in time with Brú na Bóinne ( Boyne Valley Tombs)